zihangdai/xlnet/README.md

 ### Using Google Colab(TPU/GPU)

 [An example](notebooks/colab_imdb_gpu.ipynb) of using Google Colab with GPUs has been provided.
 Note that since the hardware is constrained in the example, the results are worse than the best we can get.
 It mainly serves as an example and should be modified accordingly to maximize performance.

-[An example](notebooks/colab_imdb_tpu.ipynb) of using Google Colab with TPUs has also been provided to take advantage of larger Colab TPU memory.
+[An example](notebooks/colab_imdb_tpu.ipynb) of using Google Colab with TPUs has also been provided.
+The TPU's higher memory capacity allows us to achieve better perfomance.

 ## Custom Usage of XLNet